BaseMax/FastAPISMSAuth/README.md

 # Fast API Authentication

-This is a simple example of how to use FastAPI to create a simple authentication system.
+This is a simple example of how to use FastAPI to create a simple authentication system based on phone number with SMS verification.
+(Login, Register, Auth, Panel, Whoiam, Hi)

 ## Routes